TryItOnline/cixl/README.md

 $
 ```

+### Unix Native
+Rather than stacking abstractions in the name of portability, Cixl embraces the chosen requirement and limitation of running on top of a reasonably POSIX compliant Unix derivative.
+By integrating deep into the C tool chain, and by providing abstractions optimized for Unix feature set.

+### No GC
+Cixl doesn't use a garbage collector, which leads to more predictable performance and resource usage.
+Values are either automatically copied or reference counted, references are decremented instantly as values are popped from the stack and variables go out of scope.

 ### Scripting
 When launched with arguments; Cixl interprets the first argument as filename to load code from, and pushes remaining on ```#args```.